-If you want to put on some muscle, there are hundreds of different training programs you could choose from to help you achieve that goal.
-And although many of them will give you decent results, at least for a while, if you want to build the maximum amount of muscle in the shortest possible time, you still can’t beat a full body workout routine.
+If you want to build muscle mass, there are hundreds of different training programs you could choose from to help you achieve that goal.
+Although many of them will give you decent results, at least for a while, if you want to build the maximum amount of muscle in the shortest possible time, you really can’t beat a full-body workout routine.

-But if you are genetically average and simply want to put on 20-30 pounds of muscle as fast as possible, a full body workout is the best way to accomplish this.
+But if you are natural, genetically average, and simply want to put on 20-30 pounds of muscle as quickly as possible, a full-body workout is the best way to go.

-Full body workouts are the best way to gain muscle because they allow you to train all your major muscle groups more often.
-This of course means you get more frequent growth stimulation, which leads to greater muscle growth over time - provided you can recover from it.
+Full-body workouts are the best way to build muscle because they allow you to train all your major muscle groups more often.
+This, of course, means you get more frequent growth stimulation, which leads to greater muscle growth over time - provided you can recover from it.

 Another reason this type of training works so well is that the focus of your workouts tends to be on compound exercises.
-This is because compound exercises enable you to train more total muscle in less time, so you can work your whole body quickly and efficiently.
-Compound exercises also produce a much higher level of hormonal response than isolation exercises.
-And this again causes more muscle growth.
+This is because compound exercises enable you to train more total muscle tissue in less time, so you can work your whole body quickly and efficiently.
+Compound exercises also give a much stronger growth stimulus than the smaller isolation exercises, due to the amount of weight being used.
+And they produce a much higher level of hormonal response too, which again helps to facilitate muscle growth.

-So a full body workout can pack on muscle quicker than anything else – provided that you know how to structure it in the right way…
+So a full-body workout routine can pack on muscle more quickly than anything else, provided that you know how to structure it in the right way.

-So for an effective full body workout all you really need is a squat, lunge or deadlift variation, together with an upper body push and an upper body pull.
+- All you really need for an effective full-body workout is a squat, lunge or deadlift variation, an upper-body push, and an upper-body pull.
 You can add in some additional arm work at the end if you wish, but that’s about it.
-A routine of this sort, performed three times per week, will give you all the growth stimulation you need to ensure maximum progress.
+By simply alternating between two different workouts over your three weekly visits to the gym you'll get all the growth stimulation you need to ensure maximum progress.

-As an example, a simple, but highly effective full body workout routine might look something like this…
+As an example, a simple, but highly effective routine might look something like this:

 Parallel Bar Dips

-Simply alternate these two workouts over your three weekly visits to the gym.
-And then at a later date you may wish to do three different workouts, so each movement is worked just once per week, but each major muscle group is still being worked three times per week.
-This will further help with recovery, enabling better consistent long term progress to be made.
+After a few months on the above routine you may wish to move on to doing three different workouts.
+So now each exercise will be worked just once per week, but each body part is still being trained three times per week.
+This will further help with recovery, enabling better consistent long-term progress to be made.